PrajwalNandaragi/PrajwalNandaragi/README.md

 ## 🚀 Current Focus

-Currently exploring advanced machine learning techniques and working on projects that combine data science with practical applications.
+Currently focusing on **Generative AI** and exploring advanced machine learning techniques.
+Working on projects that combine data science with practical applications and diving deep into AI model development and deployment.

 ## 📫 Get in Touch